farheen-shaikh0509/farheen-shaikh0509/README.md

 > **My journey started with uncertainty—and I've realized that's exactly where I do my best work.**

-### 🌱 Always Learning, Building And Curious About Ahat's Next!
+### 🌱 Always Learning, Building And Curious About What's Next!

 <br>